Ross-White/drinks-machine/README.md

 ## Screenshot

 Below is a scrrenshot of the application.
-The initial styling is basic due to time constraints.
+The basic styling using CSS.

 ![Screenshot](./docs/drink-machine-image.JPG)